sandhawke/nav-spa/README.md

 right href to get us to that state.
 The state is a JS expression which is eval'd to produce a state overlay object.
 And properties not mentioned in the overlay remain unchanged; set them to null or '' to remove them.
-They're always strings, so for our purposes '' === null == undefined.
+They're always strings, so for our purposes '', null, and undefined are the same.
 (Actually, you can provide a non-string and we'll JSON.stringify it for you, but it's always handed back to you as a string.)
 If your expression evals to function, it's called, passing it the current state, and letting it return the new state.
+In that case, it's not an overlay; it's just the new state.

 You can get that URL manually with `nav.link(...)` or go ahead and jump there, perhaps in an onclick handler, with `nav.jump(...)`.
 The